 Binary Cyclic Codes and BCH codes

-Here are several programs written in C for simulating encoding and decoding procedures of binary cyclic codes and the ever popular binary BCH codes, the topic of Chapter 3 of the book!
+Below are links to several programs written in C, and Matlab scripts, for simulating encoding/decoding procedures and analyzing binary cyclic codes and binary BCH codes, the topic of Chapter 3 of the book!

 Encoding and decoding of a shortened cyclic code: